Divemaster Guide 2021! Learn everything to reach your goal and have fun along the way.

 Divemaster requisites to finish

-The DMT program is a demanding course in practical aspects and in theoretical knowledge so you would face a lot of reading, homework, exam, presentation, workshops, co-teaching and a lot of diving.
+The Divemaster course is a demanding course in practical aspects and in theoretical knowledge so you would face a lot of reading, homework, exam, presentation, workshops, co-teaching, and a lot of diving.
 So to become and achieve this so desired level in diving you should overcome the following challenges:

-Minimum of 60 dives accounting more than 40 hours underwater in open water.
+Minimum of 60 dives accounting for more than 40 hours underwater in open water.